nedwebster/smart-pandas/README.md

 # Smart Pandas

-`smart-pandas` is a Pandas api extension for defining machine learning data schemas, via a config file and the open source Pandera package, for Pandas dataframes.
+`smart-pandas` provides a Pandas api extension for integrating machine learning data schemas via a config file and the open source Pandera package.
 The goal of the package is to simplify the data flow for end to end ML pipelines by having clear definitions for columns, and allowing easy accessability of column groups at all times.

 Data validation is an important part of any data intesive application, and that includes machine learning projects.
 However most schema frameworks lack the flexibiltiy and complexity to appropriately define schemas for ML datasets.
-There are two main considerations for data in the ML world:

-1. The data schema may vary slightly depending on which stage of the ML lifecycle you are in.
-Are you training your ML model, or are you generating predictions in a deployed service?
-2. Data columns fall into semantic groupings in the ML world, such as 'features', 'target(s)', 'weights', etc. which are not captured by traditional data schemas.

-`smart-pandas` offers a way to cleanly answer those questions with a single schema, rather than having to build multiple schemas for various stages of the project.
+As data flows through your ML pipeline, you code may add and/or remove columns at various stages, making a static schema difficult to maintain.
+Often you'll end up with various sets of column groupings with some semantic meaning, but no clear idea of what is available in the data at any given point in time.
+Smart Pandas solves this problem by allowing you to define a schema upfront which groups your columns into meaningful ML categories, and which can be dynamic based on the current stage of the ML process.
+Below are the two key things that `smart-pandas` provides:

+1. Semantic groupings of your data columns through `tags`, eg: `raw_features`, `model_features`, etc., and a convenient way to access those columns in your dataframe through the pandas api extension.
+2. A tracked `state` of your dataframe based on the available columns, and the ability to dynamically build your Pandera schemas based on that state.
+For example, your schema may differ in your training and inference pipelines.

 ![Data Flow](docs/images/data_flow.png)

-The diagram above shows a simple example of the different 'groups' of columns you may want moving through your ML data pipeline.
+The diagram above shows a simple example of the different semantic 'groups' of columns you may want moving through your ML data pipeline.
 Those groups can vary from stage to stage, and can even be different depending on which ML lifecycle stage you're at.

 ## Basic Usage

-To use `smart-pandas`, all you need to do is swap your Pandas import to use `smart-pandas`, which will give you access to the `smart-pandas` api extension.
+To use `smart-pandas`, all you need to do is swap your Pandas import to come form `smart-pandas`, which will give you access to the pandas api extension.

 ```python
 from smart_pandas imnport pandas as pd